Last Updated -

 About

-Founded in 1971 in Seattle, Washington, Starbucks has grown from a single coffee bean store into the world’s largest coffeehouse chain.
-Known for its premium coffee, welcoming atmosphere, and focus on customer experience, Starbucks has become a cultural icon and a global leader in the coffee industry.
+Founded in 1971 in Seattle, Washington, Starbucks has evolved from a single coffee bean shop into the world’s leading coffeehouse brand.
+Known for its premium beverages, warm atmosphere, and customer-centric approach, Starbucks has become both a global powerhouse and a cultural touchstone in modern coffee culture.

-Driven by its mission “to inspire and nurture the human spirit—one person, one cup, and one neighborhood at a time,” Starbucks blends high-quality products with ethical sourcing and community-focused values.
+Guided by its mission “to inspire and nurture the human spirit — one person, one cup, and one neighborhood at a time,” Starbucks blends quality with conscience.
+The company prioritizes ethical sourcing, sustainability, and a deep connection to the communities it serves.

 STARBUCKS